o3de/o3de.org/content/docs/tools-ui/component-library/uidev-card-component.md

 ![\[component card context and help\]](/images/tools-ui/component-card-context-and-help.png)

-Display a help icon on the card to redirect users to a webpage for documentation\.
+Display a help icon on the card to redirect users to a webpage for documentation.

-The following code demonstrates how to set up a help link and start a context menu\.
+The following code demonstrates how to set up a help link and start a context menu.

  **Example**